CERT-Polska/n6/docs/src/dev_guides/new_source/parsers/testing.md

   format (corresponds to the first two parts of parser's `default_binding_key`).
 - `ASSERT_RESULTS_EQUAL` - the name of the test case method that will be used to test whether actual results are equal to the expected results.
-Defaults to `assertEqual` but can be changed, for example to `assertItemsEqual` to not care about the order of the items inside collections.
+Defaults to `assertEqual` but can be changed, for example to `assertCountEqual` to not care about the order of the items inside collections.

 Example test case could look like so: